 Even though this jacket is insanely water-resistant, it still would be a good idea to keep your phone in a waterproof case or protect it some way if you plan to have it in your pocket during extremely wet weather.

 The Minimalist is overall very comfortable and easy to wear.
-Being so lightweight it is ideal for layering in cooler weather and the fit of it is loose enough that you can wear thin layers under it.
-Even though it is very lightweight it is surprisingly warm and can comfortably be worn in snowy conditions.
+Being such a lightweight rain jacket it is ideal for layering in cooler weather and the fit of it is loose enough that you can wear thin layers under it.
+Even though it is one of the “lighter” ultralightweight rain jackets, it is surprisingly warm and can comfortably be worn in snowy conditions.
 It would make an excellent snow sport jacket as taking a tumble in snow isn’t going to leave you soaked.

 The zippered underarms are a great feature for staying cool and particularly useful in muggy weather.
 Marmot designed the Minimalist with Angel-Wing movement and a longer back hem to keep you covered while moving around or bending over.
 This jacket is definitely not restrictive but also not too loose (if you pick the right size).